nabokov/glacier-targz-uploader/README.md

 - Works best with AWS Toolkit for Eclipse (http://aws.amazon.com/eclipse/).
 Otherwise, you will have to download AWS SDK that comes with the toolkit and setup your environment manually.

-- You will also need commons-compress-1.4.1.jar (http://commons.apache.org/compress/download_compress.cgi )
+- You will also need commons-compress-1.4.1.jar (http://commons.apache.org/compress/download_compress.cgi ) and commons-cli-1.2.jar (http://commons.apache.org/cli/download_cli.cgi)

 Instructions:

 - Edit AWSCredentials.properties.
-- Compile and create executables for each of the classes under src/cmdline.
-Usages are embedded as comments.
+- Compile and create executable jars for each of the classes under src/cmdline.
+For usage, run the executable jar without args.
+Usages in more detail are embedded as comments.